No seizures, no side effects

 - Advanced and unique diagnostic tools: We are one of a handful of centers offering non-invasive monitoring techniques that combine complex mathematical equations with MRI images and EEG data to create 3-D images of electrical activity in the brain.

 - Leading-edge treatments and techniques: We are the most active clinical site for vagus nerve stimulation (VNS) in Chicago, implanting stimulator devices in several patients each month.
-Additionally, if we determine that surgery is the best treatment path, surgeons at Comer Children's Hospital have the experience and expertise to perform pediatric epilepsy surgery on children at a younger age than at many institutions in Chicago.
+Additionally, if we determine that surgery is the best treatment path, surgeons at Comer Children's have the experience and expertise to perform pediatric epilepsy surgery on children at a younger age than at many institutions in Chicago.

 - We also offer therapies and clinical trials that are not available at many other centers.